SOAP Note Template for Massage Therapists [Free Download]

 The plan is the treatment you intend to implement, including long-term treatment plans and lifestyle recommendations.
 It contains all the required steps and lists every proposed treatment, including therapies and surgeries.
 For the most recent visit, you should also include what worked and didn’t work this time, what to focus on next time, and anything missed.
 You can also include new short-term or long-term goals and recommendations for the client.

 Plan example: Next week, focus on neck and shoulders and review stretches and self-massage techniques after a long day of standing.

 Why do massage therapists use SOAP notes?

-Like other healthcare professionals, massage therapists use SOAP notes to detail: the treatment plan, the client’s progress, new and substantial issues or pain, and notes for future treatment.
-They are also essential to making sure the therapist is updated before a client’s visit and has a clear vision of the goals.
+Like other healthcare professionals, massage therapists use SOAP notes to detail the client’s treatment plan, progress, new and substantial issues or pain, and notes for future treatment.
+They are also essential to ensuring the therapist is updated before a client’s visit and has a clear vision of the goals.

 Why are SOAP notes important?

 Although SOAP notes are not required for massage therapists by law, many larger companies and practices require them.
 As you can imagine, they are essential for measuring a client’s progress and giving massage therapists a refresher prior to the client’s next visit.

 The most beneficial thing about SOAP notes is that they provide a benchmark, allow you to build a historical overview of your client’s treatment, and track progress efficiently.
 Their outline (S.O.A.P) also ensures consistency for you and other providers.
 Knowing what to write and how to write it also saves precious brain energy.

 If you’re simply jotting down visit notes when you see clients now, imagine the consistency that could be gained from a more formal approach.
 As you grow your practice, your shorthand could change, your observations could become more astute, and your plans could mature.

 Having a structured outline for these visits ensures that you are looking for the right progress indicators, asking the right questions, and planning ahead for the benefit of your clientele.